-Alexa Dellanos Flaunts Thick Booty And Curvaceous Bust In Teensy Strapless Dress: ‘Here For A Good Time’
+Alexa Dellanos Flaunts Thick Booty And Curvaceous Bust In Teensy Strapless Dress: 'Here For A Good Time'

 "Your purple [goes] good with your eyes and your blond hair," a fourth person praised.

 Just a few weeks ago, Alexa heated up her Instagram page while wearing a sporty ensemble that drove fans wild.
-The Inquisitr covered the jaw-dropping post, in which a skintight sports bra with an unusual cut-out design flaunted a titillating amount of bare skin and barely contained her impressive bust.
+The Inquisitr covered the jaw-dropping post, in which a skintight sports bra with an unusual cut-out design showcased a titillating amount of skin and barely contained her impressive bust.

 At the time of this writing, the post has garnered over 66,500 likes.
 Additionally, the number of Alexa's followers has increased by 2,000 people since that report was published.